jargors/Jargo/README.md

 Jargo is written in the [literate programming](http://literateprogramming.com/) style using [Noweb](https://www.cs.tufts.edu/~nr/noweb/).
-The idea behind LP is to write code that can be understood by humans as well as machines, in other words code that is explainable.
+The idea behind LP is to write code that can be understood by humans as well as machines, or in other words code that is explainable.
 The end result is that the same code can be compiled into a PDF intended for humans using the command `make pdf`, into Java code intended for the Java compiler using the command `make src`, and into